 The quassinoids, responsible for the anti-amebic and antimalarial properties, have also shown in clinical research to possess active cancer-killing properties.

 Simaruba has the ability to kill the most common dysentery-causing organism, Entamoeba histolytica, as well as two diarrhea-causing bacteria, Salmonella and Shigella.

-Research in 1978 and 1992 confirmed strong antiviral properties of the bark in vitro against herpes, influenza, polio, and vaccinia viruses.
+Research confirmed strong antiviral properties of the bark in vitro against herpes, influenza, polio, and vaccinia viruses.

 Infusion (herbal tea): 1 - 2 cups / daily.